 Good Divorce Week is fast approaching: is it time to separate smarter?

 Hannah Minty, Partner in the Russell-Cooke Solicitors, family and children team.
-Kaitlin Wilson, Trainee in the Russell-Cooke Solicitors, corporate and commercial team.
+Kaitlin Wilson, Associate in the Russell-Cooke Solicitors, real estate team.

 Multiple Authors